numaproj/numaflow/docs/user-guide/UI/errors.md

 In this guide, we will simulate a panic in a transformer and demonstrate how the errors are displayed in the Errors Tab for a monovertex.

+> **Note**: The Errors Tab and its related functionality are currently available only for MonoVertex.
+Support for Pipelines is planned for future releases.

 ---

 ## High-Level Architecture